Practice analysis — also called job analysis — is the systematic study of a profession

 Clinical competency requirements

-for primary certification (or
+for primary certification and registration (or

 clinical experience requirements